About Us Contact Shop

 It’s the original capital of Japan, and it’s a place where I’ve heard that the Japanese people say they visit so that they can truly feel Japanese.

 You’ll just be walking down a quiet narrow street and come across a small quaint temple with a plaque.
-And when you read it, you’ll realize it was built all the way back in the year 700(?!).
+And when you check it over, you’ll realize it was built all the way back in the year 700(?!).

 Or there will be geishas walking the streets, a 300+ year-old sweets shop, and a restaurant that dates back to 1465.

-Menbaka Fire Ramen – one of our favorite places to eat!
+Menbaka Fire Ramen above.
+One of our favorite places to eat!

-We had stayed there for around 3 months and it was honestly the perfect place to get a really good feel for the history of Japan and its culture.
+We had stayed there for around 3 months and it was honestly the perfect place to get a really good feel for Japanese history, its culture, and enjoy the turning hues.

-And while I’d love to go to Tokyo the next time I visit, I was happy to stay here and watch the leaves turn bright colors and explore the temple grounds. ๐Ÿ™‚
+And while I’d love to go to Tokyo the next time I visit, I was happy to stay here and watch the leaves turn bright autumn colors and explore the temple grounds.

 Also, Kyoto made me feel like I was living in a Miyazaki movie.
-And with the green moss, gardens, and narrow traditional streets and homes, I could easily see where he got his inspiration.
+With the green moss, gardens, and narrow traditional streets and homes, I could easily see where he got his inspiration.

-And with that long introduction finished, here are some things to do when visiting Kyoto in the fall. ๐Ÿ™‚
+And with that long introduction finished, here are some things to do when visiting Kyoto, and experiencing autumn in Japan.

 12 Tips & Places to Make Your Fall Trip to Japan Memorable